-ServiceMaster EMT can help restore wildfire-damaged homes through our professional fire damage restoration services in Los Angeles, CA, Las Vegas, NV, Bullhead City, AZ and the surrounding areas.
+ServiceMaster EMT can help restore wildfire-damaged homes through our professional fire damage restoration services in Southern California and Nevada.
 We employ well-trained technicians who are proficient in conducting repairs and restoration work on properties damaged by California wildfires.

 Fire Damage Restoration Process

 Upon arrival, we will stabilize the structure to prevent further damage.
 We then conduct emergency pre-cleaning to prevent permanent damage from smoke and soot.
 Our fire damage restoration services also include various cleaning work, deodorization, and pack-out services when necessary.

 We understand the devastation and stress involved when your home is damaged by California wildfires.
 But with help from ServiceMaster EMT’s fire damage restoration services, you can feel at ease knowing your home will be restored to a safe and healthy living condition.